Last Updated on

 Social media platforms also provide analytics for you to dig into.
-For example, Instagram gives you information about the location, gender, age range, and best time of day to reach your followers.
+For example, your Instagram account provides information about the location, gender, age-range, and best time of day to reach your followers.

 Each platform gives you different information and you may even attract different audiences on each one.
 Check the analytics for all social platforms where you have a decent amount of followers.

 It’s always better to ask customers directly but when that’s not possible then your analytics information is the next best thing.

 Look at what the competition is doing (use with caution)

 Take this suggestion with a bit of salt.
 It’s important to know who your competition is and what they’re doing but never imitate them outright.

 Only use this method when you’ve done preliminary research and have an idea of who your target market is.
 The goal is to determine if your competition is going after the same market as you and whether they’re reaching segments you’d like to go after.

 The information you gather will be topical at best because you don’t have access to their data.
 You can get a general sense of what they’re doing and how it’s working.
 That’s enough to decide whether or not you’d like to double down or change directions.

 At this point, you have a pretty clear idea about who’s using your products and services because you’ve asked them directly and have done your own research.